How to handle a broken Water Heater

 Open the heater’s pressure relief valve, usually found at the side of the heater or the top.
 When releasing, lift the valve gently and prepare a bucket to catch the water that will spill out.
 Be careful since the water will be boiling.

 Turn on the water to flush out the sediments built up inside the tank.
 Please make sure the water flow gets around the bottom of the tank to clean it out.

-Smile HVAC will not only assist you in repairing broken water heaters, but we can also install and provide repair and maintenance service for you.
-We have the best and courteous HVAC professionals to work on your water heaters.
-You can contact us at 437-777-4555 or by filling out the online form using the button below.
+Smile HVAC will not only assist you in repairing broken water heaters, but we can also install and provide repair and maintenance services for you.
+You can contact us at 437-777-4555.